MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_07_Windows_PowerShell_Scripting.md

 1. On **LON-CL1**, select **Start**, enter **Powersh**, and then select **Windows PowerShell**.

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    New-ADGroup -Name IPPhoneTest -GroupScope Universal -GroupCategory Security
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Move-ADObject "CN=IPPhoneTest,CN=Users,DC=Adatum,DC=com" -TargetPath "OU=IT,DC=Adatum,DC=com"
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Add-ADGroupMember IPPhoneTest -Members Abbi,Ida,Parsa,Tonia